GrossfieldLab/NMEA-paper/README.md

 # NMEA-paper
 Scripts used to generate data and figures for anisotropic terahertz spectroscopy paper

-Romo, Grossfield, and Markelz, "Identification of functionally important collective vibrations through terahertz Normal Mode Ensemble Analysis"
+Romo, T. D., et al. (2020) Persistent Protein Motions in a Rugged Energy Landscape Revealed by Normal Mode Ensemble Analysis.
+Journal of Chemical Information and Modeling  DOI: 10.1021/acs.jcim.0c00879

 Simulation: parameters and input files for running the MD simulations